Government of Thailand: Courts of Justice

-The Courts of Justice of Thailand is the largest of the court system and makes up the majority of courts in the kingdom.
+The Courts of Justice are the largest branch of the Thai judiciary system.
 The courts as mandated in the constitution are composed of three tiers: the Court of First Instance, the Court of Appeals, and the Supreme Court of Justice of Thailand.

-There are no verbatim transcripts kept by the trial court.
-The court record is composed of the courts decision.
+The trial court does not keep verbatim transcripts.
+Instead, the record consists only of the decision reached by the court.

-Research judges assist the sitting judges.
+Research judges assist sitting judges.
 Judges must take an examination and two different examinations are given: one exam is for judges trained in Thailand and a different examination is given for judges who graduate from foreign law schools.
 All judges are formally appointed by the king.

-The Asian Human Rights Commission called the Thai legal system a "mess" and called for a drastic overhaul of Thailand's criminal procedures.
-It cited the rampant use of forced confessions, and the fact that even a senior justice ministry official admitted that 30% of cases went to court with no evidence.
-It also criticised the judiciary for failing to ensure that trials are conducted speedily, citing the case of four Thai men accused of plotting to kill Supreme Court President Praman Chansue (ประมาณ ชันซื่อ).
-The accused were present in court 461 times before 91 different judges since proceedings began in 1993 and ended in 2008.
-While these proceedings continued, Mr Praman died in 2007.
+The Asian Human Rights Commission has called the Thai legal system a "mess" and called for a drastic overhaul of Thailand's criminal procedures.
+It cited the rampant use of forced confessions, and the fact that even a senior justice ministry official admitted that 30% of cases went to court without evidence.
+It also criticised the judiciary for failing to ensure that trials are conducted in a timely manner, citing the case of four Thai men accused of plotting to kill Supreme Court President Praman Chansue (ประมาณ ชันซื่อ).
+Between 1993 and 2008, the accused were taken before 91 different judges and were present in court on 461 occasions.
+Mr Praman died in 2007.

 Administrative courts

 The administrative court system is made up of two tiers: The Administrative Courts of First Instance and the Supreme Administrative Court.
 The court system was first created in 1997.
-The court's main jurisdiction is to settle litigation between the state or an organ of state (government ministries, departments and independent agencies) and private citizens.
+The Administrative court primarily hears cases between private citizens and the State or its organs.

 Constitutional court

 First set up in 1997, the Constitutional Court of Thailand was created solely as a high court to settle matters pertaining to the constitution.
-The court has since accumulated huge amounts of power and influence, generating many controversies on the way.
-This became especially clear during the 2006 and 2008 political crises, settling political deadlocks and social unrest.
+It has since accumulated huge amounts of power and influence, generating many controversies on the way.
+The Constitutional Court's power was highlighted during the 2006 and 2008 political crises, when it settled political deadlocks and social unrest.